drfuzzi/INF2009_SoundAnalytics/README.md

   sudo apt update
   sudo apt upgrade
   ```
+- Set up a [virtual environment](https://github.com/drfuzzi/INF2009_Setup) for this experiment (to avoid conflicts in libraries) using the details mentioned in Section 4.a
+- Activate the virtual environment and complete the next steps within the environment

 **3. Connecting and Testing the Microphone (15 minutes)**
 - Physically connecting the microphone to the Raspberry Pi.